 How do you create an effective design that will resonate with consumers, connect with your brand, and sell work?

 If wrapping your trucks is a marketing strategy, you should use careful consideration when designing it.

-First, ask yourself: what is my competition doing (or not doing)?
-What makes us different?
+First, ask yourself: What is your competition doing (or not doing)?
+What makes you different?

 Using that information, you can determine how to make your trucks stand out in your local market using color or creative text.

 Then, ask yourself...
 What are your marketing goals?

 For example, “I want my wrapped trucks to:”

 If you’re thinking, I want my wrapped trucks to do all of those things, then follow these design tips: